AndrewTran03/Sea-Monster-Crowdfunding-Gaming-Repository-Web102--Prework/README.md

 Submitted by: **Andrew Tran**

-**Sea Monster Crowdfunding Gaming Repository** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+The **Sea Monster Crowdfunding Gaming Repository** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **X** hours spent in total